THE LAND OF THE NAGAS

 an isolated area of India closed off to foreigners for many years.

-This is a tough programme covering areas of Nagaland not easily, or regularly visited by foreigners, India's Northern Eastern State.
+This is a tough programme covering areas of Nagaland not easily, or regularly visited by foreigners, in India's Northern Eastern State.
 Clients booking on this programme should be aware of the fact the infrastructure and and amenities provided during the tour are very basic.
 Moreover, as there are several tribal areas being visited on this tour, clients should be sensitive to tribal sentimental values and traditions.

 THE LAND OF NAGAS